 - several seabird colonies

-- The Yukigassen (snowball fighting-competition) in Vardo is an unique event in Norway.
+The Yukigassen (snowball fighting competition) in Vardo is a unique event in Norway.
 The other countries where annual tournaments are held are - Japan (Sobetsu), Finland (Kemijarvi), Australia (Mount Buller, Victoria), Sweden (Lulea), USA (Anchorage, Alaska) and Canada (Jasper Alberta, Saskatoon Saskatchewan).